johnwright/diffa/release-notes/next.md

 ## New Features

+* [111] - Support arbitrary limiting of operations in participant scanning, real-time event submission and inventory submission.
 * [107] - Added the ability to initiate a scan from behind a firewall
 * [84]  - If we've got at least two endpoints defined, then try to make selecting the endpoints in the settings page sensible